rachoom/KasiCraftConnect/replit.md

-# Artisan Connect Far East Rand - Artisan Marketplace Platform
+# SKILLS CONNECT - Far East Rand Artisan Marketplace Platform

 ## Overview

-Artisan Connect Far East Rand is a full-stack web application connecting customers with local artisans in the Brakpan and Far East Rand regions.
+SKILLS CONNECT is a full-stack web application connecting customers with local artisans in the Brakpan and Far East Rand regions.
 The platform facilitates searching for and connecting with verified professionals in various trades, featuring a modern React frontend, a Node.js/Express backend, and an external Supabase PostgreSQL database.
-The platform rebranded from "Skills Connect" to "Artisan Connect Far East Rand" with a focus on local geographic service, aiming to be the premier marketplace for artisan services in the region.
+The brand name "SKILLS CONNECT" is displayed using a distinctive bold gold typography on black background, with "Far East Rand" as a subtitle to emphasize the local geographic service area.
+The platform aims to be the premier marketplace for artisan services in the Far East Rand region.

 ## User Preferences